sininen-blue/2526-first-sem/graphics-computing/6plus/day_08.md

 Where:
 1. the window is the target
-2. the load is the type
+2. the load is the type, defined by `onload`
-3. the init is the handler/callback function
+3. the init is a handler/callback function

+---
+layout: center
+---

+# Programming

 ---